 Supporting evidence of such effect is RadioJOVE project.
 NASA engineers who originally created the RadioJOVE project had a great idea.
 The RadioJOVE project brought an opportunity for creating a publicly available, cheap radioastronomy receiver.
-However, they used an old-fashioned construction design which, on one hand, can operate in unoccupied harsh environments like deserts, but on the other it simply did not meet the criteria that would make it possible to be used in modern civilisation, as we know it in Europe [??].
+However, they used an old-fashioned construction design which, on one hand, can operate in unoccupied harsh environments like deserts, but on the other it simply did not meet the criteria that would make it possible to be used in modern civilisation, as we know it in Europe [2].
 The source of its dysfunction is a presence of strong radiofrequency interferences.
 These interferences are orders of magnitude stronger than Jupiter decametric emissions, whose detection was the main aim of the RadioJOVE project.
 From what we have already seen in the light pollution mitigation pursuit, there is only a small chance to radically improve the situation in radiofrequency spectrum.

 The only way to overcome this problem is to search for new methods of radioastronomy observations.
 New methods which allows us to work without completely clear radiofrequency bands and which allow us to see the surrounding universe even despite the existence of man-made radiofrequency interference mixture.
 One solution is to use already known natural radio frequency signals parameters.
 Natural signals usually have different signal properties than local interference.
 Natural objects do not have problems with transmission in bandwidths of tens of megahertz in sub 100 MHz bands.
 These objects are usually far away and the same signal could be received at almost half of the Earth globe without any significant differences.
 On the other hand, it is obvious that signals with such parameters have some drawbacks, namely in the reception power.
 The reception power of radioastronomical object is $1 \cdot 10^9$ smaller than signal power received from a typical broadband radio transmitter.
+From the above mentioned facts concerning the natural radio signals we can conclude that modern requirements imposed on a radioastronomy receiver are completely different from the requirements existing back in the history.
+Radioastronomy is no longer limited by an access to electronic components, today it is rather limited by the everywhere presence of electronic.